opencontainers/runtime-tools/man/ocitools-generate.1.md

       "system_u:object_r:usr_t:s0" might be a good label for a readonly container, "system_u:system_r:svirt_sandbox_file_t:s0:c1,c2" for a read/write container.

+**--sysctl**=SYSCTLSETTING
+  Add sysctl settings e.g net.ipv4.forward=1, only allowed if the syctl is namespaced.

 **--tmpfs**=[] Create a tmpfs mount
   Mount a temporary filesystem (`tmpfs`) mount into a container, for example: